pyrotek45/avon/tutorial/TUTORIAL.md

 avon deploy examples/gen_configs.av --root ./configs --force
 ```

-This creates three files: `config-dev.yml`, `config-staging.yml`, and `config-prod.yml` — each with appropriate settings.
+This creates three files: `config-dev.yml`, `config-staging.yml`, and `config-prod.yml`—each with appropriate settings.

-**Key insight:** Return a list of file templates and Avon generates them all in one go!
+Key insight: Return a list of file templates and Avon generates them all in one go!
+No loops, no scripts, no glue code.
+No "wait, which file did I forget to update?"

 ### Avon for Single Files and Dotfiles

-Avon is a powerful, general-purpose tool that excels at generating hundreds of files, but it's equally powerful for single files.
-It's a comprehensive workflow layer that makes **any file** more maintainable and shareable, whether you're managing a single config or building complex multi-file systems.
+Avon excels at generating hundreds of files, but it's equally powerful for single files.
+It's a comprehensive workflow layer that makes any file more maintainable and shareable, whether you're managing a single config or building complex multi-file systems.

-> **📖 For simple config file examples, see [SIMPLE_CONFIGS.md](./SIMPLE_CONFIGS.md)**
+> See also: For simple config file examples, see [SIMPLE_CONFIGS.md](./SIMPLE_CONFIGS.md)

-**Perfect for:**
+Perfect for:
-- **Dotfiles** — Easy way to download and deploy configs to your system
+- Dotfiles — Easy way to download and deploy configs to your system
-- **Sharing configs** — One file in git, many customized deployments
+- Sharing configs — One file in git, many customized deployments
-- **Single files with variables** — Make any file more generic and maintainable
+- Single files with variables — Make any file more generic and maintainable
-- **Long, repetitive files** — Use list interpolation to eliminate copy-paste
+- Long, repetitive files — Use list interpolation to eliminate copy-paste
-- **Non-developers** — Simple way to manage and share personal configs
+- Non-developers — Simple way to manage and share personal configs

-**Example: Dotfile with Variables**
+Example: Dotfile with Variables
 ```avon
 \username ? "developer" @.vimrc {"
   " Vim configuration for {username}